Learn why women let these men destroy their self-esteem.

 Moreover, these "players" aren't useless men.
-They watch and wait — predators of a sort — and fill a specific need that a woman is looking for.
-And not just any need, but a core need she wants filled: sex, affection, security, attention, freedom, romance, etc.
+They watch and wait — predators of a sort — and fill a specific need that a woman is looking for in a relationship.
+And not just any need, but a core need she wants to have filled: sex, affection, security, attention, freedom, romance, etc.

-Once that need begins being filled, she starts ignoring the glaring red flags of his other behavior.
+Once those needs start getting filled, she starts ignoring the glaring red flags of his other behavior.
 And because his romantic repertoire is meager (at best), he begins dropping back and/or not fulfilling her other critical wants/needs, but her initial core need is still being met.

 Her feelings of inadequacy lend themselves to her trying more and more and putting up with worse and worse behavior... until he leaves.
 She then wonders what she did wrong, and what she did to deserve him treating her so poorly.
 Her self-esteem has taken multiple hits, and she needs a boost.

-The way through: What's needed is a realization that in any relationship, there is always a trade-off.
+The way to get through this is this realization: in any relationship, there is always a trade-off.
 There will be needs of yours that can be met, and others that your partner can't possibly meet because they either aren't aware, don't have the skills or simply don't want to.